-This impending Saturday is without a doubt one of the most terrifying – yet unusual days of the year.
-Throughout the past years, I have uttered the phrase “The HPAT is a game” innumerous times, and now, on the brink of becoming an actual doctor (finally!) and exiting the world of HPAT, I thought I’d pass on my suggestions for this game.
+The day of your HPAT is without a doubt one of the most terrifying – yet unusual days of the year.
+Over the past few years, I have uttered the phrase “The HPAT is a game” numerous times, and now, on the brink of becoming an actual doctor (finally!) and exiting the world of HPAT, I thought I’d pass on my suggestions for this game.

 The HPAT is designed in such a way that your mood greatly impacts your performance.
 Why?
 Because it’s an exam of emotions, of empathy and of understanding.
-Feeling stressed/anxious/overwhelmed will ultimately lead to less clarity of thought and transference of your emotions onto the characters at play in Section 2.
+Feeling stressed / anxious / overwhelmed will ultimately lead to less clarity of thought and transference of your emotions onto the characters at play, particularly in HPAT Section 2.
 So, do a happy dance in the morning.
 Play some baby animal clips off YouTube during breakfast.
-Have a few funny memories to pull into your conscience throughout the exam.
+Have a few funny memories to pull into your conscience throughout the HPAT exam.
 Trust me, it makes the HPAT all much more digestible.

 This is always my most contentious rule.
 Here’s my rationale:

-Also, I often tell students to scull a bottle of water the moment they wake up, and stop drinking much after this point.
+As an aside, I often advise students to scull a bottle of water the moment they wake up, and stop drinking much after this point.
 This way, you’ll need the bathroom before the HPAT starts and any bathroom break during the exam will be ultimately more of a stretch break.

 Some tips for guessing include: